Skip to main content

 Download your PDF report

-Pay £45 to unlock your finished fire risk assessment PDF — legally compliant and ready for council licensing, fire service inspection, or your compliance file.
+Pay £45 and download your finished, compliant PDF report.
+Ready for council licensing, fire service inspection, or your compliance file.

 A fraction of the cost of a professional assessor

 Professional fire risk assessors charge £200–£500 per visit.
-FRASafe is £45 for a legally compliant PDF report — and free to complete.
+FRASafe is £45 for a legally compliant PDF report.

 • Full BS 9792:2025 questionnaire